-Then Click + to create a new report.
+Then Click New to create a new report.
 You will want to give it a meaningful name by replacing New Report.

-Please Note that the system will create a default report using the High Risk Device template.
-We will also be adding more widgets over time.
-Effectively, these widgets are templates you can use to build your report.
-See What Reports Can I Build below for a list of default templates.
-For now, select Add This Widget to continue.
+Please Note that the system will present a number of widgets you can use to build your report.
+See Widget Bank below for a list of default templates.
+Select a widget, then select Add This Widget to continue.

 Next, click on edit to add and remove rules for your report.

 You will want to select a time range to restrict the data that appears in the report.
 For example, if you want a weekly report that includes data from a month back, select Relative Time then Last Month.
 The weekly reports will include issues from a month ago.
 Alternatively, you can create a one time report using the Absolute Date Range.